dhandesaurav52/Acoof/README.md

     *   **Secret value:** Paste your Razorpay Key Secret here.
     *   Click **"Create secret"**.

+---

+### 2. **(CRUCIAL) Grant Permissions to the Service Account**

+This is the most critical step to fix the deployment error.
+You must give the deployment service account permission to read the secrets you just created.

+1. Go to the **IAM** page in your Google Cloud Console: [IAM & Admin](https://console.cloud.google.com/iam-admin/iam?project=acoof-8e92d).
+2. Find the service account named **`firebase-hosting-deploy@acoof-8e92d.iam.gserviceaccount.com`**.
+3. Click the **pencil icon** (Edit principal) on that row.
+4. Click **"ADD ANOTHER ROLE"**.
+5. In the "Select a role" filter box, type **`Secret Manager Secret Accessor`** and select it from the list.
+6. Click **"SAVE"**.

+---

-### 2. Deploy the Application
+### 3. Deploy the Application

-With your secrets configured, you are ready to deploy.
+With your secrets configured and permissions granted, you are ready to deploy.
 All you need to do is commit the latest code changes and push them to GitHub.

 Run these commands in your Studio terminal: